tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/01_Prototype-and-classes.md

 Point === Point.prototype.constructor;
 ```

-If you define the prototype as an objec literal you will lose the constructor property.
+If you define the prototype as an object literal you will lose the constructor property.

 So it's better to define each methods separately :
 ```javascript